nussjustin/dev.urandom.sh/content/posts/2022/10/19/mysql-in.md

 But again we have the problem that we need to generate a query for each set of inputs.

-Also while this technically works, the optimizer will most likely not use any index for this, thogu that may change with newer MySQL versions.
+Also while this technically works, the optimizer in my experience would often not use indexes for these type of comparisons.

 #### Returning rows in list order